-In 2020-2021 the target was met.
 It should be noted that there were 237 graded students during AC 2020-2021, meaning 22% (n-64) of the enrolled students either did not complete the course or chose NOT to participate in the presentation assignment.
 These students received a zero on the assignment but were removed from data analysis.
 Only students completing the assignment were included.
 Fall 2020 had several obstacles that hindered students from fully participating in the course.
 There were two major hurricanes and an ongoing pandemic.

-Based on an analysis of the 2020-2021 results, the faculty will address the issue of nonparticipation.
+Steps were taken in the spring 2021 semester and will continue through 2021-2022 to address the issue of non-participation.
 The instructors will deliver information to the students at the beginning of AC 2021-2022 about the expectations of the students.
 Students will be asked to indicate their understanding that the final presentation is a mandatory requirement for this course.
 In business, the ability to present facts and intelligently follow a formal presentation protocol are essential.
-The faculty will continue to utilize the steward mentoring program and expand on best practices such as embedding additional model examples of various business presentation documents into the course and voice-narrated videos.
-The faculty expects to see continuation of the results shown during AC 2020-2021.